HTTP API

 Asynchronous jobs

-When the report is huge, we highly recommend employing the asynchronous rendering system.
+For large reports or long-running renders, we recommend using the asynchronous rendering system.
 This method offers a longer rendering timeout of 5 minutes, surpassing the 60-second limit of the synchronous API.

 Carbone will notify your application/service at a custom URL as soon as the document is generated.